NDAK16006U Software Architecture (SA)

 - Architectural Synthesis

 - Architectural Reconstruction

-- Quality attributes, including definitions, characterization, and tactics
+- Quality attributes, including definitions, characterisation, and tactics

 - Patterns for software design